jiga-eng/Board-Game/README.md

 Step 2: Next, to initialize your app, enter the command “react-native init BoardGame” in the command prompt and hit enter.

-Step 3: Navigate to your directory location “Boardgame” i.e "cd BoardGame" and enter the command “npx react-native run-android” and hit enter.
+Step 3: Navigate to your directory location “Boardgame” i.e "cd BoardGame" and enter the command “npx react-native run-android” OR "react-native run-android" and hit enter.
 It will start the Node server and launch the application in AVD (Android Virtual Device) emulator.

 Directory Structure: https://github.com/jiga-eng/Board-Game/blob/main/Images/Directory%20Structure.png